Spikeedoo/SnooKey/README.md

 ```

 ## Using SnooKey
-Once you are inside SnooKey's cloned repo, run the script:
+Once you have SnooKey downloaded, it is time to run the script.
 (**If you used method #1 simply run ```snookey.exe```**)
 ```
 python snookey.py